ertucuk/discord-gif-bot/README.md

 # it's not hard to be the best because ERTU is here.

-## Same as the bot on discord.gg/pin or even better
+## Same as the bot on discord.gg/pin or even better.

 ## Communication
 * [Luppux](https://discord.gg/luppux)